Hansaraj09/Selfie_Segmentation/README.md

 3. **Matplolib**: It helps plot the image by setting up the axes.

-4.**NumPy**: It helps in blurring or darkening the less important regions of the image.
+4. **NumPy**: It helps in blurring or darkening the less important regions of the image.

 5. **Gradio**: It is a simple application for creating web applications, especially for jupyter notebooks.